johibkhan2/CMWDisplays/README.md

 #Please run below commond to install webpack dev server if npm install does not install it
 npm install --save webpack-dev-server

+#if u are getting an error regarding prop-types,then execute below command
+npm install --save prop-types

 #start the webpack dev server it is running on 8080 port

 npm start